Part-Time Undergraduate Studies

 Office of Undergraduate Admissions

 Quinnipiac University offers the ability to obtain a degree on a part-time basis in select programs.
 Part-time students are an integral part of the university and benefit from the many resources and services available to students.
 For example, academic support is available in the Learning Commons, which maintains evening hours.
-In addition, Quinnipiac offers several ways to use previous collegiate and noncollegiate learning experiences to award college credit and also recognizes student financial needs through creative payment plans and financial assistance.
+In addition, Quinnipiac offers several ways to use previous collegiate and noncollegiate learning experiences to award college credit and also recognizes student financial needs through payment plans and financial assistance.

 Part-time students may take a limited number of courses without applying for admission (non-matriculated) if they are attempting to build an academic record after many years of absence from school, or are not ready to pursue a degree program.
 To be considered for non-matriculated study, the student must have earned a high school diploma.
 A maximum of 6 credits may be taken in any semester on a space-available basis.
 Advanced courses may require specific prerequisites and permission for registration.
 Non-matriculated students must contact the registrar’s office for further information about registration.